Buddhism: Demographics

-Buddhism is practised by an estimated 488 million, 495 million, or 535 million people as of the 2010s, representing 7% to 8% of the world's total population.
-China is the country with the largest population of Buddhists, approximately 244 million or 18% of its total population.
+Buddhism is practised by an estimated 342 million in 2020, representing 4% of the world's total population.
+Previous estimates include 488 million, 495 million, or 535 million people as of 2010.
+Buddhism is the only major religion to have declined massively in the last decade, particularly due to growing irreligion in East Asia.

+China is the country with the largest population of Buddhists, approximately 42 million or 4% of its total population.
 They are mostly followers of Chinese schools of Mahayana, making this the largest body of Buddhist traditions.
 Mahayana, also practised in broader East Asia, is followed by over half of world Buddhists.

-Buddhism is the dominant religion in Bhutan, Myanmar, Cambodia, Hong Kong, Japan, Tibet, Laos, Macau, Mongolia, Singapore, Sri Lanka, Thailand and Vietnam.
-Large Buddhist populations live in Mainland China, Taiwan, North Korea, Nepal and South Korea.
+Buddhism is the dominant religion in Thailand, Cambodia, Myanmar, Sri Lanka, Bhutan, Laos, Mongolia, Japan, Singapore and Vietnam.
+Large Buddhist populations live in mainland China, Taiwan, North Korea, Nepal and South Korea.
+The Indian state of Maharashtra accounts for 77% of all Buddhists in India.
 In Russia, Buddhists form majority in Tuva (52%) and Kalmykia (53%).
 Buryatia (20%) and Zabaykalsky Krai (15%) also have significant Buddhist populations.

 Buddhism is also growing by conversion.
+In India, more than 85% of the total Buddhists have converted from Hinduism to Buddhism, and they are called neo-Buddhists or Ambedkarite Buddhists.
 In New Zealand, about 25–35% of the total Buddhists are converts to Buddhism.
-Buddhism has also spread to the Nordic countries; for example, the Burmese Buddhists founded in the city of Kuopio in North Savonia the first Buddhist monastery of Finland, named the Buddha Dhamma Ramsi monastery.
+Buddhism has also spread to the Nordic countries; for example, the Burmese Buddhists founded in the city of Kuopio in North Savo the first Buddhist monastery of Finland, named the Buddha Dhamma Ramsi monastery.